k26dr/tornado-cli/README.md

 ## Release Notes

 - This is a fork of the original Tornado Cash CLI repo at https://github.com/tornadocash/tornado-cli.
 The original code was abandoned in 2022 and no longer works.
-This is the only currently functioning version as far as I'm aware.
+As of March 24, 2025 this is the only functioning version I'm aware of.
 - The code has been updated to support EIP-1559 on all chains and remove broken dependencies.
 - The cache for 0.1 ETH has been updated so far.
 The caches for the other deposit contracts need updating so contributions are appreciated on that.
 - The only tested RPC is SecureRPC on ETH mainnet.
 The other RPCs seem not to have lifted the sanctions yet.
 If they do, I will update them here.
 Until then, all the old RPCs are still listed in the [RPCs](#list-of-public-rpc--relayers-for-withdrawal) section even if they aren't accepting Tornado transactions.